 The Authority of Consumer Protection and Competition Defence

-It is a decentralised public entity of the state, with its own legal personality, autonomy in its internal regime and independence in the exercise of its functions under the Ministry of Trade and Industry.
+The Authority is a decentralised public entity of the state, with its own legal personality, autonomy in its internal regime and independence in the exercise of its functions under the Ministry of Trade and Industry.
 The Authority is subject to oversight by the General Comptroller of the Republic, according to the Constitution and laws.

 The main objective is to protect and guarantee consumer rights and the process of free economic competition and free competition, eradicating monopolistic practices and other restrictions in the efficient functioning of markets for goods and services to preserve the interests of the consumer.

-The institutional philosophy is committed to the welfare of Panamanians as consumers and producers through competitive insertion of the country into the global economy, what drives us to be proactive about transforming and changing the institutional organisation to make its management more efficient.
+The institutional philosophy is committed to the welfare of Panamanians as consumers and producers through competitive insertion of the country into the global economy, which drives us to be proactive about transforming and changing the institutional organisation to make its management more efficient.

 Within this framework of concepts and embodiments, the Authority for Consumer Protection and Defence of Competition is organised mainly into the National Direction of Free Competition and the National Direction of Consumer Protection (these are units of the organisation's structure that report directly to the Head Office (General Administrator)), along with the support of other administrative units that make it possible to achieve corporate goals.